 How common is depression?

 Depression is very common.
-On average, one in 6 people will experience depression in their lifetime.
+On average, more than one in 5 people in Australia will experience depression in their lifetime.
 So, if you have depression, you’re by no means alone.

 Not surprisingly, if you are experiencing these symptoms, you may stop doing things you previously enjoyed and, if the symptoms are severe, you may find it hard to communicate with others.
 In this way, depression can lead you to withdraw socially and become isolated.
 You may feel overwhelmed and be struggling to keep on top of things at work or at home.